carlosival/hola-luz/README.md

 ## Installation

-Ensure you have [Dependencies] installed on your system.
+Ensure you have node version >= v16 installed on your system or use Docker.
 Clone the repository, navigate to the project folder, and follow the instructions below:

 ```bash
 $ yarn install